Ely-Retr0/AztecOS/README.md

 *Think outside the firewall*

 ---
 > ⚠️ This project is a work in progress.
+The first version is available now!.